sunnysideup/silverstripe-found-it-already/README.md

 Ultimately, we would like to keep some editorial control so we recommend that, before you start, you have a quick chat with us.
-It pays to do so also, because we do not want you to end up doing something that is already being done by someone else or something that requires some discussion.
+It pays to do so also because we do not want you to end up doing something that is already being done by someone else or something that requires some discussion.

 # Issues